mcidclan/cloud-of-voxels/README.md

 object could have with this configuration.
 Launch the program with:

-./bin/cov.exe nomotion nologs or with ./bin/cov.exe nomotion nologs stepx2
+./bin/cov no-motion no-logs no-siblings or with ./bin/cov no-motion no-logs stepx:2

 if it's too slow.
-The available options are: nomotion, nologs, noneighbour,
+The available options are: no-motion, no-logs, no-siblings,

-stepx2, stepx3, stepx4, w:, h:, o:, r:, z: and fps:.
+w:, h:, z:, ray:, step:, fps:, and o-size:.

 <br/>

 If you want to test different screen sizes use the w: and h: options.
 To change

-the octree size use the o: option.
+the octree size use the o-size: option.
 The max ray length can be changed by using

-the r: option and the camera z position with the use of the z: option.
+the ray: option and the camera z position with the use of the z: option.

 By default the maximun fps is at 25.
 You can ajust the value if you which, by